bradonomics/bradonomics.com/_pages/blogroll.md

 [Craig Mod](https://craigmod.com/): Walking, writing, publishing, and photography, mostly in Japan.
 You can get the newsletters and all by [RSS](https://craigmod.com/index.xml).

+[The Adventures of Furochan](https://furochan.substack.com/archive): A Malaysian writer, tour guide, and travel consultant based in Tokyo.
+Technically this is a newsletter, but there is an RSS feed.

 ## Well Known but Still Good

 [Cal Newport](http://calnewport.com/): Working in a distracted world.